 Sometimes you may need certain services or treatments that require approval.
 Before you get this type of care, your provider must ask Member Services.
 If the care is best for your needs, then it will be covered.
-If we do not approve a prior authorization, you can appeal the decision.
+If we do not approve a prior authorization, we will send you a written notice.
+You can appeal the decision.